Free shipping on orders over $99*

 Tricyclic Antidepressants like Seroquel (active ingredient: quetiapine fumarate) are used specifically for bipolar II depression.
 They work by increasing activity levels of serotonin and norepinephrine in the brain.
 Scientists believe these play a role in regulating mood.
 However, they can increase the risk of mania.

-Antidepressants using selective serotonin reuptake inhibitor (SSRI), such as Prozac (active ingredient: fluoxetine), Paxil (active ingredient: paroxetine), and Zoloft (active ingredient: sertraline) may also be used in bipolar II depression, but are thought to be likely to cause or worsen hypomania in bipolar I disorder.
+Antidepressants using selective serotonin reuptake inhibitors (SSRI), such as Prozac (active ingredient: fluoxetine), Paxil (active ingredient: paroxetine), and Zoloft (active ingredient: sertraline) may also be used in bipolar II depression, but are thought to be likely to cause or worsen hypomania in bipolar I disorder.

-Electroconvulsive Therapy (ECT) is a treatment for severe manic or depressive episodes where immediate intervention may be needed
+Electroconvulsive Therapy (ECT) is a treatment for severe manic or depressive episodes where immediate intervention may be needed.

 Because bipolar disorder may involve recurrent episodes, ongoing treatment with medication is often recommended to prevent relapse.